Grant Cardone Is Right: Owning a Primary Residence Usually ISN’T Smart

 Why You Will Lose Money on Your Primary

-I should qualify this by saying that obviously not all of you will lose money, but most of you.
+I should qualify this by saying that obviously not all of you will lose money, but most of you will.
 If you live in a high-growth market, chances are better than 50/50 that you’ll make out OK.
-But, for the rest of us, the dynamic that happens is this:
+But, for the rest of us, the dynamic that happens is this.

 With every year you own property, your costs of ownership go up.
 This is both a factor of maintenance and CapEx, as well as property taxes, insurance, and all the rest.
 And unless those growing costs are being offset one way or the other, there is a virtual guarantee that you will lose money on your primary, specifically if you decide to be intellectually honest and call the interest you pay to the bank an expense, which it is.

 You see, when Brandon bought that big ole hose for Heather, he paid a fair price.
 He did not buy at a discount to market.
 Why?
 Because Heather wasn’t looking for an investment.
 She was looking for the thing she wanted, and for that kind of thing, my friends, we pay what we must, and Brandon did.

 To boot, Brandon immediately spent some money on rehab.
 Furthermore, believe me, when the landscaping needs done in a few years, he’ll do it.
 And when Rosie’s room and bath need an upgrade because she is in first grade and not a baby, he’ll do that too.
 And when the furnace and water heater need replaced, I can just see Brandon breaking out that fat checkbook.

 And by then, with a few years gone by, that kitchen he spent money on immediately upon buying the house, which looks fantastic today, will need another round of upgrades—and so on, and on, and on.
 Ask me how I know this!